Zennara/Eazy-Language-Public/README.md

 # Eazy Language
  A simple programming language written and inspired by Python with a base on being easy to understand by non-programmers.
 Eazy's syntax is designed to be easy to learn and use, with a focus on basic programming concepts.
 While it currently has limited functionality, it has the potential to be expanded and improved over time.

+# How to Run
+- Ensure you have the latest version of Python3 installed onto your computer.
+- Download the repository or fork your own version
+- Edit the `.ez` file using a custom file extension editor, or notepad.
+- Write your program, and save it
+- Right click the `.ez` file
+- Select "open with"
+- Select "browse more apps"
+- Select the `eazy-interpreter.bat` file.
+- Double click the `.bat` file, it should now run your program!

-# Here are some key features of Eazy's syntax:
+# Here are some key features of Eazy's syntax

 ## String Literals
 Strings in Eazy are surrounded by double quotes.